bhisaac/5eFP/5eFP-SRD.md

 #### Longer Casting Times

 Certain spells (including spells cast as rituals) require more time to cast.
 Ritual spells can only be cast outside of an encounter.
 More powerful spells with long casting times can only be cast once per game session and may require you to be at HQ to cast.
 Other spells can only be cast when completing a downtime round.
 These spells may take hours or even a day to cast.
-If the location where you spend a downtime round loses HQ protection, you lose the spell without expending a spell slot.
+If the location where you spend a downtime round loses HQ protection, you lose the spell without expending mana.
 You must use another downtime round at a location with HQ protection to cast it again.

 ### Range